thunder/thunder_schema/documentation.md

 The explorer will also give you a nice autocomplete, and show you all currently available fields.

 ### Basic example
 First a basic example for a page query.
-All we know is, that the path is "/example-page".
+All we know so far is that the path is "/example-page".
 So, how do we get the content?

     {
       page(path: "/example-page") {